THartmanOfTheRedwoods/Java-Assignment-010-F2023/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.

+## Part 2 - Answer

+* Static means that it can be accessed without creating an object of the class and public means it can only be accesed by objects.
+They are both access modifiers that determine how you access the method.

 ## Part 3 - Dogs